 I Can’t Get No Job Satisfaction

 Why don’t more people enjoy their work?
-Satisfaction comes from spending the hours of your day in ways that truly fulfill you, and you spend a large portion of your day at work, so I’d say ‘job satisfaction’ is pretty important.
-Yet, a lot of people seem content in finding a job that doesn’t challenge them and doesn’t excite them, only to pick up a decent pay check at the end of each month.
-They act as if money is the most important thing in the world.
+Satisfaction comes from spending the hours of your day in ways that truly fulfill you, and you spend a large portion of your day at work, so job satisfaction is pretty important.
+Yet, a lot of people seem settle for a job that doesn’t challenge or excite them, because the pay is decent.

 Benefits of Job Satisfaction

-It’s very important that your job satisfy you in some way, due to the benefits you’ll receive.
+It’s very important that your job satisfy you in some way.
 The benefits of job satisfaction are many, here are four that come to mind:

-1. Promotes a healthy, balanced lifestyle, keeping stress levels to a minimum.
+1. Promotes a healthy, balanced lifestyle, keeping stress levels in check.

-2. Fosters pride in your work, knowing that you’re doing something good.
+2. Fosters pride in your work, knowing that you’re creating something of value.

-3. Motivates you to get out of bed earlier, with more spring and energy.
+3. Motivates you to get out of bed in the morning with a positive outlook.

-4. Makes it easier to focus on more than just the money.
+4. Gives you something to focus on besides just the money.

 How to Find Job Satisfaction

-Here are five tips that I’ve found, that will work towards greater job satisfaction for you:
+Here are five tips that will contribute to greater job satisfaction for you:

 1. People Need You.
 If you find yourself wondering why you’re even bothering to do this work when no one seems to appreciate what you do, then don’t fret.
 There’s always someone who relies on you, no matter what type of work you do.

-The public rely on the toilet cleaners to keep the toilets fresh.
-The public rely on the trash-men to remove their unwanted garbage.
-The public rely on the fast-food trainee to provide them with easy, stress-free food.
-No matter what job you have, there are always people out there that rely on you to do your job right.
-And usually, if you don’t do your job, then they will suffer for it.
+The public need toilet bowl cleaners to keep their toilets fresh.
+They rely on the trash-men to remove their unwanted garbage.
+Many people rely on the fast-food trainee to provide them with a quick meal.
+No matter what job you have, there are always people out there who are relying on you to do your job right.
+Your work is contributing to the quality of their lives somehow.

 So recognize that there are those who need you to do a good job.
 People depend on you to deliver the goods and to be consistent about it.
 Please don’t let them down.

 2. Plan Out Your Day.
-Often, we’ll find a day disappears as quickly as it arrived because we got bogged down with minor chores and emergencies that kept appearing.
-These minor fires mean we don’t get to tackle the much bigger fires, which would give us a lot more satisfaction.
+Do you ever find that your day disappears as quickly as it arrived because you got bogged down with minor task that seemed like an emergency?
+These minor distractions can prevent you from tackling the more meaningful projects, which would provide a greater sense of job satisfaction.

 What’s the best way to deal with this?
 Plan out your day.
 At the end of your shift, decide what major projects you want to make room for tomorrow.
 What big thing could you tackle that would make a difference for you and your company.
-Plan out when you’ll tackle these major issues, and then stick to that plan no matter what little embers may pop up.
-You need to make sure your time is your own, so that you won’t lose it by running around aimlessly.
+Plan out when you’ll tackle this major issue, and then do your best to stick to that plan no matter what minor distractions pop up.

 3. Mix It Up.
-Consistency is a good thing to have at work.
-But what isn’t good to have is the same routine, day after day after day.
+Consistency is a good thing to have at work, but endless monotony can drain your enthusiasm.
 It drags you down, it makes you tired early in the day, and it kills any motivation you have for the job.

 Here’s a splash of cold water in the face: mix it up!
 Do something different!
 Step out of your routine and take a fresh look at things.
 What’s driving you to boredom?
-What has gone past its sell-by-date and needs to be ditched?
-Get rid of that which no longer works.
-Minor chores can be ditched, pointless re-arranging can be dumped.
-Inject some variety into your days, even if it’s something as simple as taking a different route to work.
+Sometimes minor chores can be eliminated or consolidated.
+Look for ways to inject some variety into your day, even if it’s something as simple as taking a different route to work.

-Decide on three things that you could introduce to your work that would mix it up.
-Then do them!
-Don’t delay in this, the longer you put it off, the more the old routines will look tempting again.
+Decide on three things that you could introduce to your work that would mix things up.
 Don’t be afraid to try something new and creative within the parameters of your job description.

 4. Talk With Your Colleagues.
 It amazes me sometimes how little some people actually know about their work colleagues.
 There’s ‘Dave’, and ‘Sue’ and ‘Bill’ and Jane’, but go beyond their first names, and there’s a gap.
-It seems that when asked, we don’t know that much at all!
+It seems that when asked, we don’t really know much about them at all!

 Your colleagues are not robots.
-They’re other human beings too, breathing and talking and trying to make a living, just like you.
+They’re other human beings too, and they are trying to make a living, just like you.
 So treat them as human beings.
-Get inquisitive.
-Get to know them a bit better each day by asking a different question, or by starting a new topic.
-Share experiences with them, and they’ll realize that you’re human too, and that it’s OK to talk with each other about something other than work.
+Get to know them a little better when you have the opportunity.
+Share your experiences with them, and they’ll realize that it’s OK to talk with each other about something other than work.

-The more you know about your colleagues, the more you can relate to them, and the more interesting your job becomes.
+The more you know about your colleagues, the more you will be able to relate to them, and the more interesting your job becomes.

 5. Take Pride.
 This work that you spend so many hours a day doing, there’s something personal about it that only you can claim.
 It was done by you.

-Warren Buffett said, “There will never be a greater you, than you” and he spoke the truth.
+Warren Buffett said, “There will never be a greater you, than you.”
+That make you unique and special.
 Only you can put your own stamp on the work you do.
-Only you can be truly satisfied with the work you do.
-So take pride in this work, and see that no-one else can do the job as well as you can.
+By taking pride in this work you will experience a greater sense of job satisfaction.

-Every day is a chance to do something great.
+Every day you get a fresh chance to do something great.
 So do great work, in the way that only you can.